rayluo/AdminLTE-web2py/README.md

 $ rm master.zip
 ````

-* Rename the unzipped directory adminlte:
+* Rename the unzipped directory `adminlte`.
+To keep with convention and save typing, I simplified the directory name in
+the 'layout_adminlte.html' file:

 ````
 $ mv AdminLTE-master adminlte